-Removing a word from a list will also remove that word from your studies, unless the words is being studied from other lists.
-If you delete a word from a list which also is studied in another list, that word will not be removed from your studies.
+Removing a word from a list will also remove that word from your studies.
+However, if the word is being studied in another list, that word will not be removed from your studies.

 Removing words while studying

-You can remove words while they pop up for review by banning them from the study page.
-It will ask whether you want to ban the current part only, or ban the entire word and all of it's parts.
+If you come across a word you want to remove during a study session, you can ban it.
+It will ask whether you want to ban the current part only or ban the entire word and all of its parts.